wwu-mentors/IntelliJ-Workshop/README.md

 # IntelliJ-Workshop

 ## What's an IDE?
-    IntelliJ is an example of an IDE
+   IntelliJ is an example of an IDE.
    An integrated development environment (IDE) is a piece of software that SHOULD make your life as a programmer easier.

    ### Purpose
    1. Help the user write code with the use of several common features